larowlan/workbench_moderation/README.txt

 Moderation without Workbench, you may override or clone these views and place them where your users can find them.

+Using the "Workbench" module with Workbench Moderation enables the display of moderation status information and a mini moderation form on node viewing pages.

 ----
 3. Configuration